 The number densities of the volatiles were derived from the RTOF spectra recorded in both channels using the SS and the OS.
-The first step of the data analysis was converting the spectra into physical units (i.e. u e-1).
+The first step of the data analysis was converting the spectra into physical units (i.e., u/e).
 A mass calibration was applied to all spectra through the gas calibration unit mode (GCU mode) (Gasc et al. 2017b).
-The unit contained a well-defined mixture of helium, carbon dioxide, and krypton, covering a wide
+The unit contained a well-defined mixture of helium, carbon dioxide, and krypton, covering a wide mass range.
+This mixture allowed us to convert the time-of-flight spectra into mass/charge [u/e].

-Fig. 1.
-Upper panel: temporal evolution of H2O, CO2, and CO densities multiplied by the cometocentric distance squared, derived from RTOF relative abundances scaled to COPS over the Rosetta mission.
+Fig. 1: Upper panel: Temporal evolution of $H_2O$ , $CO_2$ , and CO densities multiplied by the cometocentric distance squared, derived from RTOF relative abundances scaled to COPS over the Rosetta mission.
 Colored lines are averaged over two comet rotations.
-Middle panel: latitude of the sub-spacecraft point in the 67P fixed frame.
-Lower panel: variation in distance between Rosetta and 67P (black) and the heliocentric distance (yellow).
+Middle panel: Latitude of the sub-spacecraft point in the 67P fixed frame.
+Lower panel: Variation in distance between Rosetta and 67P (black) and the heliocentric distance (yellow).
 First equinox occurred on 2015 May 10 at 1.67 au, perihelion on 2015 August 13 at 1.24 au, and second equinox on 2016 March 21 at 2.63 au.
 RTOF data are missing during excursions of the spacecraft.
 Periods A to G are indicated above the first panel.
 They are described in Table 1.